ftao/elm-talk/slides.md

 ## What is Elm ?

- >> the best of functional programming in your browser
+ > the best of functional programming in your browser

- - static typed pure functional programing language
+ - static typed pure functional language
  - designed for building web applictions
- - builtin *reactivity*
+ - reactive by design (First Order FRP)
  - compile to javascript
- - First Order FRP

 ---